Games Where You Can Play Optimally with Arena-Independent Finite Memory: Discussion

-Second, as explained in Remark~\ref{rmk:antagonistic} and Remark~\ref{rmk:generalNE}, most of our arguments carry over to the case of \textit{general Nash equilibria}.
+Lastly, as explained in Remark~\ref{rmk:antagonistic} and Remark~\ref{rmk:generalNE}, most of our arguments carry over to the case of \textit{general Nash equilibria}.
 That is, when considering not necessarily antagonistic games where the two players use different, not necessarily inverse, preference relations.
 Whether our approach can be adapted in this case, at the price of an unavoidable blow-up of memory, is an open question worth considering.
-In particular, we want to study the links between our results (including the lifting from one-player to two-player games) and recent results lifting finite-memory determinacy from two-player to multi-player games~\cite{DBLP:journals/iandc/RouxP18}.
+In particular, we want to study the links between our results (including the lifting from one-player to two-player games) and recent results lifting finite-memory determinacy in two-player games to the existence of finite-memory Nash equilibria in multi-player games~\cite{DBLP:journals/iandc/RouxP18}.